 You’ll need to receive a seasonal influenza vaccine every year in order to have the best protection against influenza viruses.

 If you receive your vaccine later, don’t worry.
-Late vaccination can still provide adequate protection, as influenza can circulate within your community through March.
+Late vaccination can still provide adequate protection, as influenza can circulate within your community through March or even later.

 - redness, swelling, or soreness at the injection site